 We would encourage practices looking to grow HST volume to heed Dr. Dominik’s advice.
 We help similar sleep organizations grow HST volume by simplifying the scoring process, allowing larger tech:patient ratios, and bringing down costs.
 According to Dr. Dominik, Sleep Insights have technicians scoring at night, with a 3:1 tech to patient ratio, but for home sleep tests, technicians score tests the following day.
 With EnsoSleep, the same number of employees can review more home studies, allowing Dr. Dominik and other teams like Sleep Insights to bring HST expansion goals to fruition.

 If expanding HSTs is on your to-do list, we’d love to talk with you about EnsoSleep, and how it can help ramp up your volumes.
-Simply fill out the form below, and a member of our team will be in touch to talk about how an AI sleep scoring solution can help modernize and scale your sleep business.
+Simply reach out and a member of our team will be in touch to talk about how an AI sleep scoring solution can help modernize and scale your sleep business.

 For those of you who have made it this far, you might be interested in our other recent blog content: